alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 When your architecture is based on a messaging / event streaming broker, it is quite hard to get an outlook of the whole transaction.

 Why?
-It is due to the split of the _functional transaction_ into two loose coupled sub transactions:
+It is due to the split of the _functional transaction_ into two [loose coupled](https://en.wikipedia.org/wiki/Loose_coupling) sub transactions:

 {{< mermaid >}}sequenceDiagram
 participant Producer
 participant Consumer
 participant Messaging/EventStreaming/Whatever
-Producer->>Messaging/EventStreaming/Whatever: Send message
+Producer->>Messaging/EventStreaming/Whatever: Send message (Transaction 1)
-Consumer->>Messaging/EventStreaming/Whatever: Fetch message
+Consumer->>Messaging/EventStreaming/Whatever: Fetch message (Transaction 2)
 {{< /mermaid >}}

 Hopefully you can rope OpenTelemetry in it to shed light.